Traditional Swiss cuisine is more than chocolate and cheese. How many top Swiss dishes have you crossed off this list of

 - Birchermüesli – developed around about 1900 by the Swiss doctor Maximilian Oskar Bircher-Brenner, it contains oat flakes, lemon juice, condensed milk, grated apples, and hazelnuts or almonds.

-Chocolate came to Europe around the 16th century, and by the 17th century it became well known throughout Europe, and production started in Switzerland as well, becoming a core part of Swiss cuisine.
+Chocolate came to Europe around the 16th century.
+By the 17th century, it became well known throughout Europe, and production started in Switzerland as well, becoming a core part of Swiss cuisine.
 In the second half of the 19th-century Swiss chocolate started to gain a reputation abroad.
 The invention of milk chocolate by Swiss chocolatier Daniel Peter, as well as the development of conching (fondant chocolate) by Swiss chocolate manufacturer and inventor Rodolphe Lindt, were closely connected with the rise of Swiss chocolate’s renown.

 But Switzerland not only exported chocolate, its chocolatiers went abroad as well and their names remain well-known to this day: